abbyshinogi/.-./README.md

 - np_utils

 # DATASET AND MODEL
-- Link to dataset and model in OneDrive -->
+- Link to dataset and model in Google Drive --> https://drive.google.com/drive/folders/19hV5q0OLhUC9ZbN1Op0Q1JINCpFKbS2n?usp=sharing
-- Could not be uploaded to GitHub due to size restrictions
+- Could not be uploaded to GitHub due to size restrictions, I apolgize for the link to GitHub which links to Google Drive.

 # RUN
 - Run the .ipynb file for full training.